cviebrock/eloquent-taggable/README.md

     $ composer require cviebrock/eloquent-taggable
     ```

-    The package will automatically register itself.
+    The package will automatically register its service provider.

 2. Publish the configuration file: